oneforawe/ai-vision-for-endoscopy/source/README.md

-All of your project code will go here
+The main source code file here is `analyzer_breeder.py`.